Pay at the pump: Cost to consumers

 The vast majority of gas pumps with pay-at-the-pump capabilities will place a temporary hold on a certain amount of money, generally $75-$150, in a customer's account following the use of a debit or credit card to make a purchase.
 The pump must do this pre-authorization before allowing a customer to pump fuel to guarantee funds are available to pay for said fuel.
 The length of time the funds are placed on hold, and are unavailable to the customer, is totally dependent on how fast the customer's bank processes the transaction.
 Depending on the bank, it can take a few minutes to a few business days before the funds on hold are released.

 While this amount is placed on hold, the customer could be penalized for non-sufficient funds when making other purchases on the same account.

 To avoid pre-authorizations and holds placed on their accounts, customers can pay for fuel inside the gas station and not use pay-at-the-pump services.

 Cost to businesses and employees

 Paying at the pump may lead to customers avoiding going inside a convenience store and purchasing snacks, beverages, tobacco, or automotive products, thereby hurting the profits stations make from such sales.
-The customer then saves money, and avoids clutter introduced by those purchases.